sunyumail93/PipeRNAseq/README.md

 conda install -n pipernaseq -c bioconda git
 #We ignore cufflinks since we usually don't need it.

+#This environment seems not compatible with salmon, but you can try running this first:
+conda install -n pipernaseq -c bioconda salmon
-#This environment is not compatible with salmon, so we have to download salmon and install it separately:
+#If you encounter errors running the above command, we can download salmon and install it separately (for Linux):
 wget "https://github.com/COMBINE-lab/salmon/releases/download/v1.9.0/salmon-1.9.0_linux_x86_64.tar.gz"
 tar -xvzf salmon-1.9.0_linux_x86_64.tar.gz
 #Finally, add the salmon-1.9.0_linux_x86_64/bin directory to PATH